0za0/HeroHookDLL/README.md

 This should act as a speedrun practice helper.

+#TODOs
+- Make keys remappable, seeing as a lot of features are on the numpad only

 # Known Bugs
 - Coordinate Display causes crash when entering level (Toggle off before exiting or entering level)
 - Injector gets flagged as a virus because it manipulated memory (aka. its injecting a DLL)